shenkev/spanish-high-speed-rail-pricing/README.md

 10. Some guidelines on hyperparameters to use (obviously will depend on how much overfitting is happening): trees=80, depth=25, lr=0.1, L2 = 3x max y-value, colsample_bynode=0.5-0.8, subsample=0.7-0.8, L1=L2.
 11. The DART model works worse than XGBoost out of the box (even though dropout is set to 0), this implies there's some bug or some difference that in the DART implementation.
 In any case, DART is probably not useful.
 12. Adding trees generally doesn't overfit, it just takes longer to compute.
+13. **Watch out for classes that exist in categorical features of OOT val set but not train and vice versa!** This will make your train error look a lot higher than your val one and you won't know why.